First publised 4th Oct 2017. Updated 26th November 2017

 With the fortuitous exception of a couple of attendees who selected the same

-conference event, attendees were essentially attending their very own “nano-conference”.
-Presenters might as well have given their presentation at home, on their own.
+conference event, attendees were essentially attending their very own “nano-conference” if such a term could even exist.
+Presenters might as well have given their presentation at home, on their own, to themselves.
 They could then have printed out their own attendance certificate and “best paper” award.
-As the only person at my “conference”, presumably we won a best paper award?
+As the only person (left) at my “conference”, presumably we won a best paper award?
+(The other attendee hadn’t paid and WASET offered to remove her and her work from the event when she complained.)

 In a blog post about WASET, one commenter (Oct 1st 2017) writes: